Why Can't I Open My Drawer? Mitigating Object-Driven Shortcuts in Zero-Shot Compositional Action Recognition

-We introduce \ours{}, a learning framework that mitigates \emph{object-driven shortcut learning} in zero-shot compositional action recognition. \ours{} improves compositional generalization by strengthening verb–object representations under sparse supervision through two complementary components: (i) \aug{}, a composition-aware augmentation that expands the variety of verb–object combinations, and (ii) \torc{}, a temporal order regularization loss that promotes temporally grounded verb learning over static object cues.
-Following prior work~\cite{li2024c2c}, we use AIM~\cite{yang2023aim}, a CLIP-based~\cite{radford2021clip} parameter-efficient spatio-temporal encoder, as our backbone. \figref{overview} (a) gives an overview of \ours{}.
+We introduce \ours{}, a diagnosis-driven learning framework that mitigates \emph{object-driven shortcuts} in ZS-CAR. \ours{} improves compositional generalization by strengthening verb–object representations under sparse supervision through two complementary components: (i) Co-occurrence Prior Regularization (\cpr{}) expands supervision over novel compositions and leverages frequently seen pairs as hard negatives to suppress co-occurrence priors, and (ii) Temporal Order Regularization for Composition (\torc{}) loss promotes temporally grounded verb learning over static object cues.
+Following prior work~\cite{li2024c2c, jung2025crr}, we employ an adapter-based tuning, AIM~\cite{yang2023aim} for CLIP~\cite{radford2021clip} and LoRA~\cite{hu2022lora} for InternVideo2~\cite{wang2024iv2}, as our backbone. \figref{overview} (a) gives an overview of \ours{}.